Review — TinyBERT: Distilling BERT for Natural Language Understanding

 • Formally, the student can acquire knowledge from the teacher by minimizing the following objective:

 2.2.1.
-Attention Based Distillation
+Attention Based

 • where h is the number of attention heads.

 2.2.2.
-Hidden States Based Distillation
+Hidden States Based

-• The knowledge from the output of Transformer layer is also distilled, and the objective is to minimize the hidden states using MSE as follows:
+• The knowledge from the output of layer is also distilled, and the objective is to minimize the hidden states using MSE as follows:

 • Since d’ is often smaller than d where d and d’ which are the hidden sizes of teacher and student models respectively, the matrix Wh is a learnable linear transformation, which transforms the hidden states of student network into the same space as the teacher network’s states.

 2.3.
-Embedding-Layer Distillation
+Embedding-Layer

 • where the matrices ES and ET refer to the embeddings of student and teacher networks, respectively.
 The matrix We is a linear transformation playing a similar role as Wh.

 2.4.
-Prediction-Layer Distillation
+Prediction-Layer

 • where zS and zT are the logits vectors predicted by the student and teacher respectively, CE means the cross entropy loss, and t means the temperature value. t=1 in this paper.